 Chicago is a significant staple for African-Americans.
-Between 1915 and 1960s, thousands of black southerner migrated to the North to seek economic wealth, opportunities, and to use the city as a safe haven from the dangers and brutal violence of the South.
-Railroad, meat package, and steel industries glimmered with hopes of a better future.
+Between 1915 and 1960, thousands of black southerners migrated to the North to seek economic wealth, opportunities, and to use the city as a safe haven from the dangers and brutal violence of the South.
+The railroad, meat package, and steel industries glimmered with hopes of a better future.
 And thus, the City exploded with development, rapidly flourishing communities, businesses, churches, music, literature, and art.

 In honor of Black History Month, we want to honor historical landmarks in Chicago.
 This, of course, does not display the totality of African American culture infused in the Windy City, but it’s a highlight of the most notable landmarks to date.

 So here are 8 historical landmarks in Chicago, marking the progression and innovation of African American History and of the City of Chicago.

 The DuSable Museum of African American History should be one of the first historical sites you visit in Chicago.
 This significant landmark rose to actuality in 1921, by teacher and art historian Dr. Margaret Burroughs, with the help of other leading Chicago residents.
 Since then, it has risen in popularity and prestigiousness, being one of the few independent museums in the country.
 The museum was created to preserve and maintain the achievements and artifacts of black history, bearing over 15,000 sculptures, paintings, documents, and studies of African-Americans.
 And they continue to maintain the necessity, hosting programs and events daily.
 Check here for upcoming events for Black History Month.